-Admission Requirements: Prospective students should have a strong background in the biological and physical sciences with a minimum undergraduate grade point average of 3.0 (on a 4.0 scale).
+Admission Requirements: Prospective students should have a strong background in the biological and physical sciences with a minimum undergraduate grade point average of 3.0 (on a 4.0 scale) and a minimum GRE score of 1100 (combined Verbal and Quantitative scores).
+GRE subject tests are not required.
+International students whose primary language is not English must submit TOEFL scores.
 A written statement should describe the applicant's academic and career goals as well as their area of interest.
 All applications are reviewed by a departmental committee and the best applicants will be accepted until all available spaces are filled.
-Students are encouraged to submit applications in January for Fall admission.
+Students are encouraged to submit applications in early January for Fall admission.